XinShuo-ph/KAdath_Frontera/codes/FUKAv2_Solvers/BHNS/README.md

 # Your Second run!

-Now that you've generated the simplest case and we have a better understanding of the config file, we can try something more interesting
+Now that you've generated the simplest case and we have a better understanding of the Config file, we can try something more interesting

 1. Open the initial config file in your favorite editor
 1. Set `distance 35`